-Adding shed windows to your shed is not that hard.
-Here's how to do the framing for your shed windows and also where you can get them.
+Installing shed windows to your shed is not that hard.
+Here's explanations of types of storage shed windows and the framing for your shed windows.

 Let's say you've found a storage shed window that is 24" wide by 24" tall.
 Also, this window is a remodeling window, not a new construction window.
 New construction windows have a nailing flange on the outside of them, and if you prefer you use one of these for your shed, that is perfectly acceptable.
 A remodeling window does not have the nailing flange, and can be used if you want to add a window after your shed is already built, or if the type of siding you are using, say lap siding, would not accomodate a nailing flange.